CopernicaMarketingSoftware/Documentation/Mailerq/5.3/cluster.md

 By doing this, the instances use the same delivery throttles and DKIM keys.

-If your RabbitMQ server supports secure connections, you can configure MailerQ to connect to a "amqps://" address instead.
+If your RabbitMQ server supports secure connections, you can configure MailerQ to connect to an "amqps://" address instead.
 The communication between MailerQ and RabbitMQ will then be encrypted.

 ```